alan-turing-institute/vehicle-grid-integration-webapp-private/README.md

 # Vehicle Grid Integration

+✨ Check out the deployed version of the VGI website at [https://www.e4futuregrid.com/](https://www.e4futuregrid.com/) ✨

 A Frontend (Vue) and REST API (FastAPI) to simulate the effect of electric vehicles, heat pumps, solar photovoltaic and other loads on the electricity grid.

-✨ Check out the VGI website at [https://www.e4futuregrid.com/](https://www.e4futuregrid.com/) ✨

 ## 💻 Getting started 💻